hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 `*ws-to` / `n-ws-to`:

 - Used on the same element as `*ws-send`.
-- Resolved via Nablla’s text expansion (not as a full expression):
+- Resolved via Sercrod’s text expansion (not as a full expression):

   - `*ws-to="%notifyUrl%"` will expand `%notifyUrl%` from the current scope.
   - The result should match the WebSocket URL string.